antodom/tc_lib/README.md

 // PB25, which is pin 2 for Arduino DUE, so  the capture pin in  this example
 // is pin 2.
 For the correspondence between all TIOA inputs for the different
 // TC modules, you should consult uC Atmel ATSAM3X8E datasheet in section "36.
-// Timer Counter (TC)"), and the Arduino pin mapping for the DUE.
+// Timer Counter (TC)", and the Arduino pin mapping for the DUE.

 capture_tc0_declaration();
 ```